minguk-cucu/tinyproject1/README.md

 In total, I encoded FEN as a tensor with 14 channels, and each size is 8x8.

 ### move
-A move is represented in divided way, which are from_tensor ( 1x8x8 ) and to_tensor ( 1x8x8 )
-In the from tensor, we would a square with a piece to move.

-In the to tensor, we would a square to move the piece.

-Therefore I would implement them in 2 models.
+The output move is represented by a Fully Connected Layer of size 4096 ( = 64*64 ).
+Given a from_index representing the square of the piece you want to move, and a to_index representing the square where the piece will move to, then lastly, The one-hot index of the output can be represented as from_index * 64 + to_index.

 ### CNN